mihailthebuilder/tech-asia/README.md

 ## Overview

 A 2-page, static news site on tech startups in Asia.
 Built with JavaScript, [Webpack 5](https://webpack.js.org/) and [Sass](https://sass-lang.com/).
+See it live [here](https://mihailthebuilder.github.io/tech-asia/).

 ## Highlights